 If a student would like to drop/add a class that he/she has chosen, it must be taken care of during drop/add periods.
-Drop/add will take place before the semester begins as well as during the first week of each semester.
+Drop/add for 1st semester will take place before the 1st semester begins as well as during the first week of the semester.
+Drop/add for the 2nd semester will take place before the 2nd semester begins.
+Once 2nd semester begins, students are no longer able to add/drop classes.
 All schedule changes need the approval of the teachers involved, the student's parents/guardians, and the principal.
-See school counselor for assistance..
+See school counselor for assistance.